OmarAlali966/aws-enterprise-security-monitoring-platform/docs/architecture.md

 - **Detection feeds one dashboard:** GuardDuty and Config findings both flow into Security Hub, so an analyst never has to check more than one place to see the account's overall security posture.
+- **Detection is paired with real-time notification:** every high-risk pattern this platform watches for (root usage, failed logins, IAM/ security-group changes, logging tampering, unauthorized calls) reaches a human via SNS within minutes, not just a dashboard someone has to remember to check.
 - **Cost-consciousness:** every design decision explicitly calls out Free Tier impact and cost trade-offs (for example, choosing SSE-S3 over a second KMS key for the Config bucket) in code comments.

 ## What's Still Planned

-Future stages will add CloudWatch Logs/Alarms and Amazon SNS for real-time alerting, S3 + CloudFront for production website hosting, and a final documentation pass covering the complete resume summary and a full technical/behavioral interview question bank.
+Future stages will add S3 + CloudFront for production website hosting, and a final documentation pass covering the complete resume summary and a full technical/behavioral interview question bank.